 - 500 ml (1 pt) fresh cream, 34% fat

 - 100 ml (3.38 floz) fresh whole milk

 - 50 g (3 tbsp) sugar

 - 1 tablespoon sugar

 - Pour cream and milk in a saucepan, add sugar and chamomile.
 Warm cream and milk until they begin to simmer, then remove from the heat.
 Let sit until flavours are infused, about 10 minutes.

 - Soak the gelatine sheets in cold water for about 5 minutes, or until soft.

-- Strain cream and milk through a fine sieve into a bowl, then squeeze out excess water from the gelatine and add it to the cream, then stir to dissolve it.
+- Strain cream and milk through a fine sieve into a bowl, squeeze out excess water from the gelatine, add it to the cream, and then stir to dissolve it.

 - Now prepare the caramel.
-Add the sugar in a small pan and melt it on medium heat without stirring until golden.
+Add the sugar to a small pan and melt it on medium heat without stirring until golden.
 Swirl the pan to melt the sugar.

 - Spoon the caramel into six glasses, if you want to serve the panna cotta as it is, or into six ramekins or moulds, if you want to unmould the panna cotta and serve it with the caramel on top.